Lawson Wight – Chairman

 Today, not only is David still the Guild Assessor, but he also holds the role of Treasurer.

-Steven Howard – Technical Trustee
+Steven Howard – Technical Director

-“The Guild stands for excellence and advancement in the field of chimney sweeping, service and maintenance and industry training”
+“The Guild stands for excellence and advancement in the field of chimney sweeping, service and maintenance and industry training.”

 Steven has run his chimney sweeping & maintenance company since 1989 and was invited to join the Guild in 2014.

-Formally the Guild’s Health & Safety Trustee, Steven took on the position of Technical Trustee in March 2018, a role that demands that he is up to date with technological and regulatory advancements within the industry.
+Formally the Guild’s Health & Safety Trustee, Steven took on the position of Technical Trustee in March 2018, a role that demands that he is up-to-date with technological and regulatory advancements within the industry.
 This knowledge then needs to be relayed to members.

 Steven also has a presence at some of the training programmes and is heavily involved with ensuring new members are aware of the most up-to-date methods and theory.
 He also aims to inspire them to continue expanding their knowledge base after their assessment through the Guild’s Continual Professional Development programmes.

 The Guild is an organisation which stands for excellence.
-The training programmes, standards, support and technical know-how the Guild provides its members with enables their service to the consumer to be of the highest standard in the country.
+The training programmes, standards, support and technical know-how the Guild provides its members with; enables their service to the consumer to be of the highest standard in the country.

-John Stone – Scotland Region Trustee
+John Stone – Scotland Region Director

 Barry Chislett-Bruce – South